 Monod received his DMA from Columbia in 1975 with a dissertation on his work Cantus contra cantum II.
 Monod proceeded to teach in the Department periodically from 1975 through 1990; he taught courses in ear training, counterpoint, analysis, and orchestration, and was instrumental in designing a curriculum that the Department still uses to this day.
 Again in 1975, Monod founded two organizations for the promotion of new music—the Association for the Promotion of New Music, and the Guild of Composers.
 The Guild often put on new music concerts at Columbia University's MacMillan Theater, now known as Miller Theatre.
 In addition to teaching at Columbia, Monod also taught at Barnard, New England Conservatory, Princeton and Harvard Universities, Hunter and Queens colleges, Juilliard, and CUNY.

 He was held in high regard by his students and fellow professors.
 Professor Emeritus Fred Lerdahl describes him as an extraordinary musician, conductor, and educator who held everyone around him (including himself) to the highest of standards.
 Straightforward, charming, and combative, he was an inspiration to many students; he brought out their best by expecting only the best.
 In the photo below, Professor Lerdahl presents the essence of their relationship.
 "He is telling a story with gusto, no doubt punctuated by witty asides, and I am listening with pleasure and affection."
 Dr. Peter Schubert (GSAS '88) describes Monod as an eternal source of bon mots.
 Upon coming to Columbia, Monod gave an ear training test to all of the students.
 He went from class to class playing intervals; when the results were less than spectacular, he chastised the students, saying, "And you call yourselves musiciens!"
-The students, chastened, headed to the chair's office and demanded an ear training course, which the Department has to this day.
+The students, chastened, headed to the chair's office and demanded an ear training course.
+The Department has had an ear training sequence to this day.